mauno-j-ronkko/sharkC64/docs/language/expressions/arrays.md

 ```
 var  data      : byte[$10]
      hello     := {8, 5, 12, 12, 15}
-     screenRow : byte[$28] at $400
+     screenRow : byte[40] at $400
+     data2d    := {1, 2, 3; 4, 5, 6}
+     screen    : byte[25, 40] at $400
 ```

-A byte array is given a length.
+A one-dimensional byte array is given a length.
 A byte array must have at least one element, and it cannot have more than 256 elements.
 Therefore, the length of a byte array must be in the range `[1..256]` .
+Similarly, a two-dimensional byt array is given a number of rows and number of columns.
+The number of rows is the first index in a two-dimensional byte array and the number of columns is the second index.
+A two-dimensional byte array must have at least one row and column, and it cannot have more than 256 rows or columns.
+In the example above, the `screen` variable has `25` rows and `40` columns.

 If a byte array is not given a static memory location, the sharkC64 compiler will allocate as many bytes from the memory for it as its length states.